NACLab/ngc-learn/README.md

 coding (NGC) computational framework as well as other neurobiologically-motivated/grounded systems.
 This toolkit is built on top of Tensorflow 2 and is distributed under the 3-Clause BSD license.

+<b>Note:</b> This is a legacy branch, containing the state of ngc-learn when it was a tensorflow-centric
+library.
+This means this branch contains a legacy copy of what could be informally be called
+<i>ngc-learn-tensorflow</i>.
+Be aware that NAC will no longer support ngc-learn-tensorflow.

 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing (NAC) laboratory</a>.